 A large number of people that walk into an orthodontics office go there to fix their teeth for purely cosmetic purposes.
-Some of those people end up turning around after hearing the price for fixing a couple crooked teeth.
-But, did you know that having straight teeth can have a direct positive impact not only on your mouth but also on your mind and body.
+Some of those people end up turning around after hearing the price for fixing a couple of crooked teeth.
+But, did you know that having straight teeth can have a direct positive impact not only on your mouth but also on your mind and body?

 With straighter teeth, the health of your mouth can have a significant improvement.
 To start, it’s a lot easier to clean straight teeth.
 You’re able to really get into every nook and cranny.
 Not to mention, flossing is a breeze.
 With overlapping teeth you always run the risk of having food getting stuck which can lead to plaque build up and eventual tooth decay.

 A human bite can generate around 70 pounds of force per square inch.
 With a bite force that strong and having crooked or protruding teeth, can lead to a lot more wear and tear on your gums, teeth and jaw.
 This excessive stress can lead to tooth fractures, gum notching and even increase your risk of periodontal (gum) disease.

 The excessive stress placed on your mouth when you have crooked teeth can be a contributing factor to headaches and neck pain especially if this is a persistent issue.
 This extra stress and uneven pressure from crooked teeth has a high likelihood of causing jaw misalignment.
 A misaligned jaw is what will lead to chronic neck pain and headaches.